apendua/meteor-actions/README.md

   {{actionButton action='remove' target='user'}}
 {{/with}}
 ```
-but then, you'll also need to define label for this action:
+In the second case you'll also need to define a label for the action:
 ```javascript
 removeUser.label = function (context) {
   if (this.validate(context._id))